Retno Marsudi: Diplomatic service

+Norway and Iceland

 In 2005, Marsudi was appointed as the Indonesian Ambassador to Norway and Iceland.
 During her tenure, she was awarded the Royal Norwegian Order of Merit in December 2011, the first Indonesian to receive the award.
-She also briefly took up study of human rights at the University of Oslo.
-Marsudi returned to Jakarta and was appointed Director General for European and American Affairs.
+She also briefly took up the study of human rights at the University of Oslo.
+Marsudi returned to Jakarta and was sworn in as director general of European and American affairs on 24 April 2008.

+Netherlands

 Marsudi was appointed as Indonesian Ambassador to the Netherlands in 2011 by President Susilo Bambang Yudhoyono.
 She has also led various multilateral negotiations and bilateral consultations with the EU, ASEM, and FEALAC.

-Political career
+Minister of Foreign Affairs

+Appointment

 On 27 October 2014, Marsudi was appointed Minister of Foreign Affairs by President Joko Widodo in his Working Cabinet.
+In October 2019, she was re-appointed for a second term as Minister of Foreign Affairs by President Joko Widodo in the Onward Indonesia Cabinet.

+Covid–19

 In 2021, Marsudi was appointed co-chair – alongside Karina Gould and Lia Tadesse – of the COVAX Advance Market Commitment (AMC) Engagement Group; the AMC is a financing instrument established to support the participation of 92 lower-middle and low-income economies in the COVAX Facility and ensure their access to COVID-19 vaccines.

+Myanmar

+In 2023, Marsudi headed Indonesia's newly established Office of Special Envoy to Myanmar for ASEAN, where she pushed for the implementation of the Five-Point Consensus (5PC) and sought to engage with "all stakeholders" in the ongoing Myanmar civil war to enable dialogue and find a solution to the crisis.
+By the end of her tenure, however, little impact was made to ending the violence in the country.

+UN Special Envoy on Water

+In 2024, United Nations Secretary-General António Guterres appointed Marsudi as his Special Envoy on Water.

+Personal life

+Marsudi is married to Agus Marsudi, an architect, and has had two sons, Dyota (b.
+8 February 1989) and Bagas Marsudi (b.
+1993).
+The two of them then often carry out the agenda of climbing Mount Merapi together once a year.

+Dyota is married to Natalia Rialucky Marsudi and has had a son, Manggala Astabrata Marsudi, who was Marsudi's eldest grandson.